 Having proper running form is super important if you want to avoid injury.

-Not only that but having good running form makes you a more efficient runner.
-You can direct all your power to driving forward.
+Not only that, but having good running form makes you a more efficient runner.
+You can focus all your energy on driving forward.

-How Do I Know That I Have Good (Or Bad) Running Form?
+How Do I Know That I Have Good (Or Bad) Form?

 What Are The Signs Of Bad Running Form?

-The following list of signs could all be indicators of poor running form and should prompt you to take stock of the way you run.
+The following signs may indicate poor running form and should prompt you to review your technique.
 Here’s what to look out for.

 - Neck pain while running.